Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-Suggested prompts should be real tasks
+Starter prompts should mirror real jobs

 Let's work together